Norbert Wiener: After the war

 In 1926, Wiener returned to Europe as a Guggenheim scholar.
 He spent most of his time at Göttingen and with Hardy at Cambridge, working on Brownian motion, the Fourier integral, Dirichlet's problem, harmonic analysis, and the Tauberian theorems.

 In 1926, Wiener's parents arranged his marriage to a German immigrant, Margaret Engemann; they had two daughters.
-His sister, Constance (1898–1973), married Philip Franklin.
-Their daughter, Janet, Wiener's niece, married Václav E. Beneš.
+His sister, Constance (1898–1973), married mathematician Philip Franklin.
+Their daughter, Janet, Wiener's niece, married mathematician Václav E. Beneš.
 Norbert Wiener's sister, Bertha (1902–1995), married the botanist Carroll William Dodge.

 Many tales, perhaps apocryphal, were told of Norbert Wiener at MIT, especially concerning his absent-mindedness.
 It was said that he returned home once to find his house empty.
 He inquired of a neighborhood girl the reason, and she said that the family had moved elsewhere that day.
-He thanked her for the information and she replied, "That's why I stayed behind, Daddy!"
+He thanked her for the information and she replied, "It's ok, Daddy, Mommy sent me to get you".

 Asked about the story, Wiener's daughter reportedly asserted that "he never forgot who his children were!
-The rest of it, however, was pretty close to what actually happened…"
+The rest of it, however, was pretty close to what actually happened ..."

 In the run-up to World War II (1939–45) Wiener became a member of the China Aid Society and the Emergency Committee in Aid of Displaced German Scholars.
+(Wiener had served as a visiting lecturer at Tsing-Hua University in 1935-1936.)
 He was interested in placing scholars such as Yuk-Wing Lee and Antoni Zygmund who had lost their positions.